I travel a lot; I hate having my life disrupted by routine.

 The Sunline 2499 came from the factory with a basic cabinet in the living room.

-It was designed to hold a standard TV on the top and left quite a bit of wasted space.
-I'm sure the guys that designed these trailer hadn't thought about the invention of Flat Screen Televisions becoming the norm as the space was left available for larger tube Televisions.
-Anyone who's spent time inside a Travel Trailer knows every square inch of space is needed.
+Anyone who's spent time inside a Travel Trailer knows every square inch of space is needed to be used to its fullest.
 Lucky for me, I have a Brother-In-Law that knows his way around when it comes to building things with wood.
 I called him up one day and asked if I could borrow him for a few hours.
 This is harder than you think considering he and my sister have 5 rambunctious kids to take care of!!

 I explained what my plans were to Sean, and we got to work.
 A few days later, we had one of the coolest looking cabinets I've seen.
 The Coach came with hard-wood maple doors, but the material they use to make the surrounds is a pine laminate.
 We chose to use all pine since it's considerably cheaper.

-After we were finished, the original Maple doors look like they're the ones that have been made aftermarket.
+If you want to see plenty of before and after pictures, check out the Cabinet Gallery and don't hesitate to change the floor plan of your own coach if you think you can get some more space out of it.
 When looking at the pictures, the black thing you see on the right is my CPU which houses the DVD player and powers the sound system we installed.
 I was able to hook up to the the stock radio in the Aux.
 Inputs, so the stereo can play through-out the Coach from my CPU.

 The 23" Plasma is mounted to the wall behind it and swivels around so many ways, you could be sitting outside and watch the Television (NO LIE!)
 The Plasma also acts as the monitor for the CPU.
 The middle cabinet that used to always be open and I'm assuming would be a junk collector, we made a door for it, with hinges so it can swing down and hide all that clutter.
 That space also houses the wireless keyboard and mouse for the CPU and anything else that goes along with the computer.

 We took the original counter top off and moved it to the top of the new cabinet so it maintained the look of the kitchen counter top and the dining table.
-By doing this, we gained so much usable space that I cant believe anyone wouldn't go through the work it involved.
+By doing this, we gained so much usable space that I cant believe anyone wouldn't go through the minimum work it involved.

 It only took us a few days of tinkering to complete everything.
-I think the longest part was matching up the stain and driving back and fourth to the liquor store :).
-A skilled carpenter could finish the wood working part of it in an afternoon.
+I think the longest part was matching up the stain and driving back and fourth to the liquor store :) A skilled carpenter could finish the wood working part of it in an afternoon.

 Also, the bottom cabinet has a center piece of wood that acts as a backstop for the two doors.
 I wanted to hide my Klipsch subwoofer for the sound system somewhere and thought that I'd have to put it behind the rocking chair.
+Then I noticed the center piece of wood was only screwed in.
+Once I took it out, I could install the sub box, put the wood back in and hide all the wiring in the cabinet.
+Sometimes the littlest things just make me soo happy!!

 I know I cant thank Sean enough for helping me with this, but I hope he knows how much this will help us in our travels.
 Thanks Man, I owe you one!!